-Aster came into the SNAFU Rescue via breeder release.
-Her breeder wanted her to be placed in a loving pet home to be spoiled and live out her life as a cherished pet.
+Dilly was surrendered to SNAFU Rescue as she was being rehomed to no fault of her own.
+Her surrendering family wanted her to be placed in a loving home to be spoiled and live out her life as happily as can be!

-Medically, Aster is in great health!
-She has been spayed, updated on vaccinations/deworming, heartworm tested, microchipped and has been given a clean bill of health by our veterinarian!
-Aster does have a few environmental and food allergies but does not require medication or prescription food.
-We believe as spring enters she could benefit from a daily allergy medication (Zyrtec).
+Medically, Dilly is in great health!
+She has been spayed, updated on vaccinations/ deworming, heartworm tested, microchipped, updated on dental (15 teeth extracted), nares widened, and has been given a clean bill of health by our veterinarian!
+Dilly does benefit from bladder and joint supplements (she has some mild hip dysplasia), as well as daily allergy medication (Zyrtec) to manage seasonal allergies, but does not require prescribed medication or food.

-If you feel like your family might be the perfect forever home for Aster, please submit an adoption application for her today!!
+If you feel like your family might be the perfect forever home for Dilly, please submit an adoption application for her today!

 NOTE: Please note that it will likely be at *least* a 3-4 week minimum before you hear back from us after submitting an adoption application.
 We typically accept for new applications for a period of 7 days or until 20 applications have been received for any newly available dog.
 After that time period, the applications are sent on to the foster family for review and that usually takes from at *least* a few days to a week to sort through the applications, etc. :-) Most of our dogs receive several applications so this process does take some time, especially on dogs who are more popular for one reason or another.
 We do require phone interviews to be conducted between the foster family and potential adopters, vet reference checks and a home visit to be conducted for all potential adopters, if they are selected as the top choice applicant, which will also take time to complete.
 That being said, we do always let our applicants know if they are chosen or not. :-)